ryancdickson/www.ccadb.org/cas/incident-report.md

 - in the process of researching one incident, another incident with a distinct root cause and/or remediation is discovered.
 - after an incident is marked resolved in Bugzilla, the incident reoccurs.

-**For Audit Finding Reports:** There MUST be a single Audit Finding Report that covers all findings discovered by the audit.
+**For Audit Finding Reports:** A single Audit Finding Report MUST be submitted that includes all audit findings not previously disclosed to Bugzilla as part of an incident report.
+The inclusion of "Other Matters" in an audit letter does not, on its own, require a separate Audit Finding Report.

 All reports MUST be free-standing (i.e., not rely upon the contents of other reports).
 Reports MAY repeat things previously stated in discussions or Bugzilla comments, in which case the report SHOULD state a summary of previous findings.
 The existence of data in discussions or Bugzilla comments does not excuse a CA Owner from the task of compiling a report that aligns with the guidance on this page.